makukha/rbcua/README.md

 # rbc.ua

-> This python utility is made for educational purpose on scraping.
+> This python scraping utility is for educational purpose only.

 ## Installation